jjmedinaariza/modelling_book/docs/06-hypothesis_testing.md

 6. **Once we've gone through all those steps comes the calculation of the test statistics and, based on the results, our decision**

 Different tests that we will encounter this semester have different formulas.
 Sometimes I will give you a basic description of what those formulas are doing, because it is good to know what is being computed for conceptual understanding.
 But the mechanics are handled by the computer.
-So all you really need to know for the purposes of passing the course is how to interpret the results of these tests.
 You won't need to memorise those formulas nor calculate anything yourself.

 The ultimate goal of these statistical tests for hypothesis testing is to obtain a p value: the probability that the observed statistic (or a more extreme value) occurs if the null model is correct.
 If the p value is small enough (smaller than our alpha level: such as 0.05) then we will **"reject the null hypothesis"**.
 If it is not, we will **"fail to reject the null hypothesis"**.
 The language is important.